saul/demofile/README.md

 A node.js library for parsing Counter-Strike Global Offensive (CSGO) demo files.
 The library is also Browserify-able, and a standalone bundle that you can `<script src="...">` is available in [browser/bundle.js](browser/bundle.js).

+> ⚠️ This library requires Node v14 or later.

 ### ❓ Need help

 - First, search the ['Questions' discussion board](https://github.com/saul/demofile/discussions/categories/questions) - your question has probably already been asked.